 You can’t offer dynamic experiences - False.
 Things like cart, checkout, search etc can be handled with third-party tools.
 Actually, it’s better to do so.

-Build time is a pain - It was true, but not anymore. and released incremental build options so you don’t have to rebuild all of your website pages for minor changes.
+Build time is a pain - It was true, but not anymore.
+Gatsby and Next.js released incremental build options so you don’t have to rebuild all of your website pages for minor changes.

 Conclusions